TonyLHansen/onap-gerrit-review/README.md

 * Run `onap-gerrit-review-step2 -l -s` along with the name of the temporary directory where the code was cloned

+Normally `onap-gerrit-review` will do its clone from the `master` branch.
+If your pull request is against a different branch, then use the `-b branch` option to override that.

 #### Method 2

 You may also use `onap-gerrit-review` with a local cloned copy of a